shulthz/bitshares.foundation/_workers/2019-09-global-marketing-board.md

 ## Blockchain Projects BV Appointee, Europe

- - Stefan Schie�l, Senior Software Developer at Blockchain Projects BV, active community member and also known as @sschiessl (@sschiessl-bcp in github).
+ - Stefan Schießl, Senior Software Developer at Blockchain Projects BV, active community member and also known as @sschiessl (@sschiessl-bcp in github).
 Will be facilitating communications and organization and contribute to the process of creating a clear and transparent picture of the BitShares Blockchain.
  - Fabian Schuh, CTO at Blockchain Projects BV, active community member and also known as @xeroc.
 Knowledgebase for historical and technical questions.
  - Annemieke Dirkes, CEO of Blockchain Projects BV and Legal Representative of the BitShares Blockchain.
 Knowledgebase for legal and business development questions.